tinymce/tinymce-docs/ui-components/typesoftoolbarbuttons.md

 The example above adds two custom **strikethrough** buttons with the same `onAction` configuration.
 The configuration uses `editor.execCommand(command, ui, args)` to execute `mceToggleFormat`.
 This internal command toggles the specified format on and off while passing it the format name `strikethrough`.
 Note that the format name `strikethrough` must already be registered with the editor.

 The first button functions as expected: it applies and removes strikethrough formatting to the editor's content.

-Note that the button itself only toggles its active state on click and *doesn't* reflect the actual state of the selected content.
+> Note:  The button itself only toggles its active state on click and *doesn't* reflect the actual state of the selected content.

-The accepted useability standard occurs when the button becomes **active** to show that strikethrough formatting has been applied if the selected text *does* have strikethrough formatting applied and the button remains **inactive** if the selected text *doesn't* have strikethrough formatting applied.
+The accepted usability standard occurs when the button becomes **active** to show that strikethrough formatting has been applied if the selected text *does* have strikethrough formatting applied and the button remains **inactive** if the selected text *doesn't* have strikethrough formatting applied.

-Achieving this useability standard requires additional configuration.
+Achieving this usability standard requires additional configuration.
 The second button uses `onSetup` to register a callback for strikethrough content using `editor.formatter.formatChanged(formatName, callback)`.
 This internal TinyMCE method calls the specified callback function when the selected content has the applied formatting.

 > Note: The format name given to `mceToggleFormat` via `editor.execCommand(command, ui, args)` and to `editor.formatter.formatChanged(formatName, callback)` is the same.